 The NCDOT project team will review all feedback – regardless of how it is submitted (online, phone, email, or letter) – and explore options to incorporate and address concerns where and when feasible.
 NCDOT will continue to develop the project and present progress throughout the planning stage.

 A public meeting to present basic project information and receive feedback was held January 11, 2018.
-A second public meeting is anticipated during the Spring of 2018.
+A second public meeting to present design concepts and receive feedback was held Thursday, July 12, 2018.
 The opportunity to submit comments and questions will be provided throughout the process.
-The comment period will close on a date to be determined after the second public meeting.

 The Public Meeting Map displayed at the January 11, 2018 meeting is available by clicking this link: Public Meeting Map